> Blue Guide Scotland

 196 pages, paperback.

-Scotland Visitors' Atlas and Guide (A-Z Street Atlas)
+A-Z Scotland Visitors Atlas and Guide

 A-Z Map Company

 These days, Google Maps offer a fantastic service but browsing a printed map to plan a route or find a location or tourist attraction along the way has its advantages on occasions.
-And one with 100 large, clear pages is just ideal for home reference or in the car.
+And one with 100 large, clear pages focusing on just Scotland is just ideal for home reference or in the car.
 It not only covers the whole country at a scale of slightly over three miles to the inch but has a large section of individual town plans.

 104 pages, paperback.